Tyrn/wei/the-insider-en.typ

      "I have to sometimes," Ashinik uttered.

      "So, that's what is happening,"  Yadan  grinned.
-"The gods addled  the demons' minds and turned them into the gods' tool - did we  suppose that the demons would handle their main construction over to us..."
+"The gods addled  the demons' minds and turned them into the gods' tool---did we  suppose that the demons would handle their main construction over to us..."

      And he stood suddenly.